Skip to Content

 Humpback whale sighting in Juneau

 Consider a whale watching tour in Juneau or Icy Strait Point for an unforgettable adventure.
-Whale sightings are guaranteed, and you can witness the phenomena of bubble-net feeding.
+Whale sightings are guaranteed, and you could witness the phenomena of bubble-net feeding.
+I have enjoyed several tours in Juneau and they never disappoint.

 Cruise passengers stopping in Icy Strait Point may see humpbacks from the shoreline.
 I saw one breach multiple times during my visit as if performing for us tourists.